andycheng233/VirtualRoom/README.md

 # VirtualRoom
 For CPSC 3800 (Computer Vision) Final Project.
 Forming scene reconstructions of indoor environments for virtual tours.

-Make sure python venv is in 3.9.
+Currently in progress, but will be completed within 2 weeks.